dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 5: Weak File Permissions — Writable /etc/passwd
+### Task 5: Weak File Permission-Writable /etc/passwd

 The "/etc/passwd" file on Linux consists of information regarding the various users on the system.
 On some (old) systems we are allowed to save the password hash in this file as well.
 If the file is not write-protected for all users we can exploit this misconfiguration to access the root user account.